IgorKohan/NormalHermiteSplines.jl/docs/src/index.md

 Using these results it is possible to reduce the task (2) to solving a system of linear equations with symmetric positive definite Gram matrix.

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [1].
-Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [2] and applied for solving a mathematical economics problem in [3].
-Further results were reported at the seminars and conferences [4,5,6].
+An idea of the multivariate splines in Sobolev space was initially presented in [7], however it was not suited for solving real problems.
+Using that idea the multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [2] and applied for solving a mathematical economics problem in [3].
+At the same time an interpolation scheme with Matérn kernels was developed in [8], this scheme coincides with interpolating normal splines method.
+Further results related to  applications of the normal splines method were reported at the seminars and conferences [4,5,6].

 #### References:

 [1] V. Gorbunov, The method of normal spline collocation.
 [USSR Comput.Maths.Math.Phys., Vol. 29, No. 1, 1989](https://www.sciencedirect.com/science/article/abs/pii/0041555389900591)

-[2] I. Kohanovsky, Normal Splines in Computing Tomography (in Russian).
+[2] I. Kohanovsky, Normal Splines in Computing Tomography (Нормальные сплайны в вычислительной томографии).
 [Avtometriya, No.2, 1995](https://www.iae.nsk.su/images/stories/5_Autometria/5_Archives/1995/2/84-89.pdf)

 [3] V. Gorbunov, I. Kohanovsky, K. Makedonsky, Normal splines in reconstruction of multi-dimensional dependencies.
 [Papers of WSEAS International Conference on Applied Mathematics, Numerical Analysis Symposium, Corfu, 2004](http://www.wseas.us/e-library/conferences/corfu2004/papers/488-312.pdf)